MCAA Key Accomplishments 2014-2015

 Membership dues paid to the Mason Contractors Association of America (MCAA) is the largest source of funding that we have.
 Its importance cannot be understated…it's a vital part of the association that enables us to continue to fight for our industry on behalf of all mason contractors.
 Our involvement on all fronts (from regulatory reform to education and training) continues to ensure the survivability and viability of our industry for generations to come.
 Below is a list of some of our recent successes supported by MCAA membership dollars, followed by a brief outlook for the year ahead.

-New Learning Experiences for ContractorsIn 2013-14 the MCAA continued our popular networking sessions for contactors to share information with one another.
+New Learning Experiences for ContractorsIn 2014-15 the MCAA continued our popular networking sessions for contractors to share information with one another.
 Something that has branched out as a result has been the development of on-line networking groups.
 These are designed to take the valuable networking events we have had at our meetings and make them available all year long.
-In addition, the MCAA has bulked up the popular Live Webianr Season Pass to the weekly webinars.
-Now most weeks contractors have multiple webinars they can attend and allow everyone in their company access to the recorded events 24/7.
-Look for this to be further enhanced in the year ahead.
-In 2014 the MCAA also released the first three revised programs to what has been known as the MQI.
-These new programs were created by mason contractors for mason contractors.
-Look for an additional three to roll out in 2015.

-Silica InitiativesIt is expected that OSHA will release their final rule.
+Silica InitiativesIt is expected that OSHA will release their final rule before the end of the current administration.
 The MCAA will be poised with our coalition members to continue our effort for reasonable regulation on this issue.
 Further action on this initiative will be dictated by the content of the final rule.
-There is hope that OSHA will spate out construction and establish a different PEL for construction.
 If very little changes about the rule, the MCAA is prepared to work with coalition members to continue our fight on a multitude of levels including politically and legally.

-As the year develops there will be undoubtedly more exciting opportunities for our association to participate in.
+As the year develops there will be undoubtedly more exciting opportunities for our association.
 We need your continued support to maximize our opportunities and serve the needs of our industry.

 About the Author